Charlotte000/Vector/README.md

 # Vector

-It is s a simple Vector class in Python.
+It is a simple Vector class in Python.
 Vector class provides multi dimensional vectors and its converting.
 It also supports the use of mathematical expressions, such as +, -, /, *

 ---